Paramboia/pokemon-fusion/app/api/generate/README.md

 1. Primary Generation: Replicate Blend → GPT-4 Vision Description → GPT-image-1 Enhancement
 2. If GPT-4 Vision description fails: Use generic enhancement prompt with GPT-image-1
-3. If GPT Image Enhancement fails: Use the original Replicate Blend image (saved as lastSuccessfulImageUrl)
+3. If GPT Image Enhancement fails: Use the Simple Method (one of the original Pokémon images)
 4. If Replicate Blend fails: Use Simple Method (one of the original Pokémon images)
 5. Each implementation includes retries for API calls with exponential backoff